eiln/anecc/README.md

 	Options:
 	  -n, --name TEXT    Model name.
 	  -o, --outdir TEXT  Output directory prefix.
-	  -p, --python       Compile to python (default C).
+	  -p, --python       Compile to Python (default C).
+	  -a, --all          Compile to both C/Python.
 	  --help             Show this message and exit.

-# What
+## What

 On MacOS you can execute a MLModel with: